 This professional development workshop will address the ways in which our bodies remember feelings and events even when our conscious minds do not; these body memories may manifest in bodily symptoms, eating disorders, anxiety or injuries.
 They can be explored and worked through, using the principles of movement metaphor and the creative cycle, both inherent in the practice of Dance Movement Psychotherapy as articulated by Bonnie in her book Dance Movement Therapy: A creative psychotherapeutic approach.

 The program includes movement improvisations in which participants will be invited to remember both positive and less positive experiences of themselves.
 Whilst they will be encouraged to work with only positive and mildly unpleasant memories, it is important that participants have sufficient resilience, and support outside of the workshop.

 - Learn how to conduct a short client assessment to elicit positive body memories

 - Understand the topic through consideration of case study material

 - Explore their own experiences of body memory, through movement improvisation

 - Consider how this approach might influence their own practice

-This event is proudly hosted by the Dance Movement Therapy Association of Australasia (DTAA) and supported by the University of Auckland – Dance Studies.
+This event is supported by the University of Auckland – Dance Studies and ANZACATA.